datalad/datalad-next/docs/source/developer_guide/generator-runner.rst

         print(output)
     print('return code:', result_generator.return_code)

+Note that we set the ``timeout`` argument to ``1.0`` to activate timeouts.
+This will trigger timeouts after one-second of inactivity of ``stderr`` and ``stdout`` It will also trigger a _process_-timeout every second, while the process is executing.
-This program will generate output similar to the following:
+The program will generate output similar to the following:

 .. code-block:: console